II – HUNZA & BEYOND . . . A NATURE LOVER’S ULTIMATE PILGRIMAGE

 I return after about 20 years and am overwhelmingly disappointed with the sight of ugly concrete structures that has ruined this superlative spot.
 Too much concrete and an ugly gate with no artistry so very abusively obstruct the view of this marvel of nature – the River of Ice flowing down the base of the Mount.

 Pakistan is the only country in the world where visitors are blessed with the sight of seeing the mountains over 7,000 meters right out of the window while seated in the comfort of luxury vehicle, otherwise travellers, after hours of arduous hike, soak into the delight of such natural wonders in countries like Nepal, Peru and China.
-These concrete structures give a clear picture of money, greed, corruption why such an unnecessary concrete structure is allowed to be erected in front of the scenic view!
-It is prayed that a law be passed in a category of Crime against Nature and the authorities practice a sense of responsibility in the preservation of natural treasures and get enforced before it is too late.

 At the Paradise Rakaposhi View Hotel, I meet Danish, an enthusiast young entrepreneur, having had just taken over the hotel and is committed to bring some pleasant changes in the hotel ambiance and services. www.facebook.com/Rakaposhihotelnrestaurant